Daniel-Griffiths/portal-amalgamator/README.md

 A library to search and amalgamate property information from several property portals.

-Caution: This library scrapes the property portals for informstion, be aware that it could cease to work if the property portals update thier website structure.
+Caution: This library scrapes the property portals for information, be aware that it could cease to work if the property portals update their website structure.

 ## Currently Supported Portals